blacklightpy/vaultofknowledge/Dielectric.md

 It is an electrical insulator that can be polarized by an electric field.
 Actually all insulators can be polarized by an electric field.
+Not all insulators are good dielectrics.

 Dielectrics are important for explaining various phenomena in electronics, optics, solid state physics and cell biophysics.